 Records Clerk/Property Manager

-Mono County Sheriff's Office is NOW HIRING for Records Clerk/Property Manager located in Bridgeport.
+Mono County Sheriff's Office is taking applications for Records Clerk/Property Manager located in Bridgeport.

 Records Function: Under general supervision, to perform a variety of office assistance and law enforcement support duties; to maintain the Sheriff or Corrections Department records and reports; to enter crime reports into a computerized system; to maintain crime index and case files; to respond to information requests from the public; to process warrants; to monitor and check-in visitors at the County Correctional Facility; to perform general office support assignments, and to do related work as required.